 Progress accelerated in the 1800s, the most commonly referenced industrial revolution, sparked by electricity and railroads.
 Wrought iron structures improved, allowing the invention of high-rise buildings.
 Some advancements included the use of brick casing to protect the iron structures from heat caused by potential fires, and foundations filled with concrete to support the heavier loads.
 Electric elevators allowed for easy transportation through buildings, and daylight could be supplemented by electric light.
 Internal-combustion engines manufactured power the construction trade had yet to see.

-With continued advancements in high-rise construction and architecture, modern building practices are complex.
+With continued advancements in high-rise construction and architecture, modern building practices are complex but still call back to construction throughout history.
 Critical construction roles and areas include the following:

 - Electrical conductors and circuit breakers